Warner Robbins in Houston County, Georgia — The American South (South Atlantic)

 Erected by Museum of Aviaton.

 Location.
 32° 35.507′ N, 83° 35.302′ W. Marker is in Warner Robbins, Georgia, in Houston County.
 Marker is on Heritage Boulevard 0.1 miles east of Oak Avenue (U.S. 129), on the right when traveling north.
+The marker is located on the grounds of the Museum of Aviation at Robins Air Force Base.
 Touch for map.
-The marker is located on the grounds of the Museum of Aviation at Robins Air Force Base.
 Marker is at or near this postal address: 1942 Heritage Blvd, Warner Robins GA 31098, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-The Medal of Honor (about 300 feet away, measured in a direct line); POW/MIA Memorial (about 300 feet away); 19th Air Refueling Wing Monument (about 300 feet away); Flint Electric Membership Corporation Arthur Fort, 1750-1833 (approx. 6 miles away); Second Atlanta International Pop Festival (approx. 8.8 miles away); Tarversville (approx. 9.3 miles away); Marion (approx. 10 miles away).
+The Medal of Honor (about 300 feet away, measured in a direct POW/MIA Memorial (about 300 feet away); 19th Air Refueling Wing Monument (about 300 feet away); Flint Electric Membership Corporation (approx. 2.2 miles away); Arthur Fort, 1750-1833 (approx. 6 miles away); Second Atlanta International Pop Festival (approx. 8.8 miles away); Tarversville (approx. 9.3 miles away); Marion (approx. 10 miles away).

 Also see . . .
 Mueum of Aviation, Robins AFB.
 A U.S. Air Force Museum - Home of the Georgia Aviation Hall of Fame (Submitted on November 13, 2013.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 12, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 405 times since then and 26 times this year.
+It was originally submitted on November 12, 2013, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 453 times since then and 14 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on November 12, 2013, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.